-The proposed new pier's concrete deck would connect to land immediately east of the riprap wall, at a point outside the boundary of the Historic District.
-Neither the footprint nor the physical structure of Seaplane Lagoon would be changed.
-The proposed new fixed pier, gangway, and float would all be low-profile structures, with metal handrails, ramps, and platforms that are only as high as required by health and safety codes.
-Collectively, they would occupy a very small percentage of the 110-acre lagoon, further minimizing their visual impact.
+The proposed new pier's concrete deck would connect to land immediately east of the riprap wall, at a point just outside the boundary of the historic district.
+Neither the footprint nor the physical fabric of Seaplane Lagoon would be affected.
+The proposed new fixed pier, inclined walkway, and float would all be low-profile structures, with metal handrails, ramps, and platforms that are only as high as required by health and safety codes.
+The pier would have a metal-frame, fabric-covered parabaloid roof, but collectively, the entire structure would occupy a vanishingly small percentage of the 110-acre lagoon, further minimizing its visual impact.

-The landside improvements that are part of the proposed project are located outside of the Historic District boundaries.
-The parking lot, road relocation, and landscape work are all surface-level features that do not include any permanent new buildings that could change spatial relationships in and around Seaplane Lagoon or the Historic District itself.
+The landside improvements that are part of the proposed project are located outside of the historic district boundaries.
+The parking lot, road relocation, and landscape work are all surface-level features that do not include any permanent new buildings that could change spatial relationships in and around Seaplane Lagoon or the historic district itself.